 National Federation of High School (NFHS) Cross Country rules apply.
+By ASAA adoption DIII team score will be determined by totaling the points scored by the first three finishers from each team.

 Teams are assigned to conferences in their Region.
 See Cross Country Running Qualifiers for the list of schools in each conference.
 Conferences are responsible for setting their own bylaws and policies.
 A contact person must be selected to communicate conference information with ASAA. (i.e. State qualifiers, tournament results, final seeds)